By Dr. Bob McCauley

 Chlorella and Spirulina are grown using aquaculture, which is in water – not agriculture, which is in soil.
 Therefore there are NO pesticides and herbicides used in the cultivation of Chlorella and Spirulina.
 There are only food ingredients – “inputs” or fertilizers used in their cultivation.
 They are Magnesium, Potassium, Nitrogen and Acetic Acid.

 Our Chlorella and Spirulina from Taiwan is grown organically, meaning that no chemicals or chemical fertilizers are used in the production cycle.

 The problem of Acetic Acid.
-Acetic Acid is found in vinegar and is excellent Anti-Infective, Anti-bacterial, Anti-Cancer, Blood Glucose Control, Cardiovascular Support, Organic Acetic Acid is found in organic apple cider vinegar.
+Acetic Acid is found in vinegar and is excellent Anti-Infective, Anti-bacterial, Immune Support, Blood Glucose Control, Cardiovascular Support, Organic Acetic Acid is found in organic apple cider vinegar.
 Inorganic Acetic Acid is identical in chemical structure but cannot be used in organic cultivation.

 Certified Organic (CO) insures us that herbicides and pesticides have not been used in the growing of a fruit or vegetable or algae.
 CO has become a necessary evil because without them you never know if something has been chemically sprayed or not.
 Herbicides and pesticides are deadly toxins in the body composed is hydrocarbons (oil-based substances) that are nearly impossible to get out of the body once they get inside it.
 Hydrocarbons easily lodge themselves deep in the tissue and will not come out unless they are actively removed through some of the things I recommend to detoxify the body.
 For instance, removing radiation can be removed from the body, however you must take measures to actively remove radiation, heavy metals, hydrocarbons and other toxins from the body through measures such as these.
 If you do not they will likely remain in the body, embedded deeply in its tissue.